erajasekar/erajasekar.github.io/_posts/2016-08-09-cool-mind-reading-trick-to-teach-maths-kids.md

 <!-- <iframe src="http://embed.plnkr.co/78COJC/?show=preview" frameborder="0" width="100%" height="750"></iframe> -->

 So just add numbers in the last row for selected columns to find the number.
 Simple enough, Right?
-Are you to know curious how it works?
+Curious, how it works?

 ## How does it work?